 Je Reviendrai – a film by Jean Barat

-Je Reviendrai by Jean Barat, 2015, France, 1h07, documentary, produced by J.W Production – Jacques Wenig & Injam Production – Marc Andréani.
+Je reviendrai by Jean Barat, 2015, France, 1h07, documentary, produced by J.W Production – Jacques Ferrara & Injam Production – Marc Andréani.

 Synopsis:

-In May 1941, aged 28, Zysman Wenig was arrested in Paris by the French police because he was Jewish and interned at the Pithiviers camp.
-On June 25, 1942, he was deported to the Auschwitz camp.
+In May 1941, 28-year-old Zysman Pin is arrested in Paris by the French police for being a Jew and interned at the Pithiviers camp.
+On 25 June 1942, he was deported to Auschwitz.
 70 years later, he tells how he managed to survive four years of internment and deportation.
-This documentary focuses on the conditions of this survival and the gaze of a 100-year-old man who looks back at his destiny and that of his family, leading to live one of the greatest tragedies of humanity.
+This documentary focuses on the conditions of this survival and on the perspective of a 100-year-old man who looks back at his destiny and that of his family, leading him to live one of the greatest tragedies of humanity.

 With the participation of the Centre National du Cinéma et de l'image animée and the support of the Fondation pour la Mémoire de la Shoah.